rishabhjain16/ViPS/Ablations/avsr_model_comparisons_vs_snr/Readme.md

    python analyze_snr.py
    ```

-3. **Outputs:**
+3. **Review Results:**
-   - Plots and summary CSVs are saved in a new folder `snr_analysis/`.
+   - All visualizations are saved in the `snr_analysis/` folder
+   - Summary statistics are printed to console, showing:
-   - Includes SNR gain plots, metric curves, and combined visualizations for all models and metrics.
+     - Average SNR gains for each model and metric
+     - Best performing models for each metric
+     - Detailed performance comparisons

 ## Workflow Summary